indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   Combined with the introduction of :py:meth:`starlark_tugger.FileContent.__init__`, it is now possible to add arbitrary file-based or string-based files to a :py:class:`starlark_tugger.FileManifest`.
+* The new :py:meth:`starlark_tugger.FileManifest.paths` method can be used to retrieve the paths currently tracked by a :py:class:`starlark_tugger.FileManifest`.
 * The new :py:meth:`starlark_tugger.FileManifest.get_file` method can be used to retrieve a :py:class:`starlark_tugger.FileContent` from a path in :py:class:`starlark_tugger.FileManifest`.